Tilly's Diabetes Homepage

 In November 2005, I finally found out Tilly has FORL and most of her teeth were extracted.
 FORL is an illness which is very wide-spread in older cats.
 In January 2007, all Tilly's remaining teeth were removed.

-January 2008 to today: Triaditis and renewed Remission
+January 2008: Triaditis and renewed Remission

-Although her T4 has been in the middle of the normal range, it has been slowly rising over the last 5 years.
-This in conjunction with a goiter and mild symptoms of hyperthyroidism indicate a problem.
-A trial with carbimazole failed due to elevated liver enzymes.
-We are looking into either having her goiter removed surgically or giving her radioiodine treatment in early 2010.
-Otherwise, she has continued to be in very good health.
+Although her T4 has been in the middle of the normal range, it was slowly rising over the last few years.
+This in conjunction with a goiter and mild symptoms of hyperthyroidism indicated a problem.
+A trial with carbimazole in late 2009 failed due to elevated liver enzymes.
+Her goiter was partially removed surgically in January 2010.
+(The German oncology surgeon refused to remove more, as he was unconvinced that Tilly had hyperthyroidism, but subsequent scintigraphy confirmed it).
+The T4 continued to slowly rise during the summer of 2010 and Tilly lost even more weight.
+The fT4 finally tested above normal.
+In August 2010, we went to the University of Gent in Belgium for successful radioactive iodine treatment.

-© 2005 - 2010 tillydiabetes.net
+© 2005 - 2019 tillydiabetes.net